Paris- The city that needs no introduction!

 14. Saint Germain, Rue de Castiglione, and Rue de Royal:

-Also along the Tuileries Gardens run the streets of Rue de Castiglione and Rue de royal offering a great walk around the Parsian buildings and monuments like Colonne Vendome, Palace de la Concorde, La Madeleine Church, etc.
+Also along the Tuileries Gardens run the streets of Rue de Castiglione and Rue de Royal offering a great walk around the Parisian buildings and monuments like Colonne Vendome, Palace de la Concorde, La Madeleine Church, etc.

 15. Catacombs of Paris: